BrianJConway/CS480_Graphics/README.md

 ## PA3: Controllable Spinning Cube with Moon
 This is a cube with a cubed moon that rotates around its y-axis and orbits the center of the screen.
 You can control the rotation of either or both with the keyboard and the orbits with the mouse.
 To run this project ```cd PA3``` then follow the instructions in the README.md.

+## PA4: Model Loader
+This is a cube with a cubed moon that rotates around its y-axis and orbits the center of the screen.
+You can control the rotation of either or both with the keyboard and the orbits with the mouse.
+To run this project ```cd PA3``` then follow the instructions in the README.md.